 Clinical Sciences coursework includes a 4-week Advanced Clinical Medicine pre-clerkship in clinical procedures and skills certifications using a high definition medical simulation laboratory in Atlanta.
-Students complete 80 weeks of Clinical Clerkships in the US, Canada and some international hospital locations.
+Students complete 80 weeks of Clinical Clerkships in the US, Canada, and some international hospital locations.

-Students are trained to conduct themselves in the role of physician and are judged on their ability to take initiative, relate to and work harmoniously with professional colleagues, exhibit maturity in conduct on the wards, and demonstrate the demeanor of a mature and qualified physician.
+Students are trained to conduct themselves in the role of the physician and are judged on their ability to take initiative, relate to and work harmoniously with professional colleagues, exhibit maturity in conduct on the wards, and demonstrate the demeanor of a mature and qualified physician.

 The 80 weeks of clinical clerkships in the Clinical Sciences curriculum includes

-- 48 weeks of core clerkships in Internal Medicine, Surgery, Family Medicine, Psychiatry, Obstetrics and Gynecology and Pediatrics during Year 4
+- 48 weeks of core clerkships in Internal Medicine, Surgery, Family Medicine, Psychiatry, Obstetrics and Gynecology, and Pediatrics during Year 4

 - 32 weeks of elective clerkships during Year 5

 Students train in clinical skills through preceptor supervised patient contact in both inpatient and outpatient care setting.
-These years in direct patient care enhance our students’ proficiency medical history taking, conducting physical diagnostic examinations, understanding practice guidelines and developing interprofessional relationships and leadership skills.
+These years in direct patient care enhance our students’ proficiency in medical history taking, conducting physical diagnostic examinations, understanding practice guidelines and developing interprofessional relationships and leadership skills.
 The successful Clinical training model enables students to become competent, compassionate physicians.